I recently made the trip to NYC for a friend’s wedding, and I decided to make a trip out of it.

 Rich, creamy broth.
 Big portions of pork, and plenty of the pulled chicken.
 Noodles on point.
 Honestly, this was one of my favourite bowls of ramen during this whole trip.

 Rich, creamy broth, just like the Chicken Paitan, along with those big pork pucks that I know and love.
 Also a contender for favourite bowl of ramen during this trip!

-Totto didn't get the most fair shake from us - we were tired, we were stuffed with bad ramen, and it was hot as hell in that Midtown West location.
+Totto didn’t get the most fair shake from me - I was tired, I was stuffed with bad ramen, and it was hot as hell in that Midtown West location.

-However, we sat down, had a beer, and had some really good bowls of ramen.
-I felt full as hell after my third bowl of the day, but man, we ended with a fantastic choice.
+However, I sat down, had a beer, and had some really good bowls of ramen.
+I felt full as hell after my third bowl of the day, but I am so glad that I ended with that fantastic choice.

 Another contender for my favourite bowl of the trip.
 The spicy coconut curry broth gives this a very khao soi feeling.
 While the meat was on the smaller side again, the flavours were just so damned good.

 Light and flavourful broth, plenty of proteins and fixins, and just a damned solid bowl of ramen.

 On the richer side, but not as thick or creamy as I would like, the Tonkotsu ramen at Momosan is a solid bowl.
 Tasted great, but I wish the egg were cooked a little better, and that the meat were a little less fatty and a little larger in portions.

 I was lucky to be blessed with the presence of the lovely Amira for my visit to Momosan, so I got some awesome company as well as being able to see three of the four bowls of ramen on the menu.